isomerpages/moe-fuhuasec/pages/faq.md

 <br> We operate from 7.30am to 6.30pm on school days and from 8.30am to 5.30pm during the school holidays.
 We do not operate on public holidays.&nbsp;

 **5\.
 What are the school terms?**
 <br> There are four terms in an academic year.
-In 2023, Term 1 runs from 3 January to 10 March; Term 2 from 20 March to 26 May; Term 3 from 26 June to 1 September; and Term 4 from 11 September to 17 November.
-The last full school day of Term 4 is 27 October as the school is one of the venues for the GCE O-Level written examinations.&nbsp;
+In 2024, Term 1 runs from 2 January to 8 March; Term 2 from 18 March to 24 May; Term 3 from 24 June to 30 August; and Term 4 from 9 September to 15 November.
+The last full school day of Term 4 is 25 October as the school is one of the venues for the GCE O-Level written examinations.

 **B. School Programmes**